The four C’s of addiction are a cornerstone of understanding addiction.

 These four components – cognition, craving, compulsion, and consequence – form the basis for understanding addiction individually (as described above) and in a societal group (regarding how our culture perpetuates certain addictive behaviors).

-By recognizing these 4 Cs of addiction or components, we gain insight into why specific individuals become addicted while others do not; what triggers cravings; why some find it easier than others to break free from their addictive patterns; what interventions might help someone struggling with addiction; etc., ultimately leading us closer towards finding practical solutions and recovery process for treating this widespread problem affecting countless lives around the world today.
+By recognizing these 4 Cs of addiction or components, we gain insight into why specific individuals become addicted while others do not; what triggers cravings; why some find it easier than others to break free from their addictive patterns; what interventions might help someone struggling with addiction; etc., ultimately leading us closer towards finding practical solutions like rehab or support groups and recovery process for treating this widespread problem affecting countless lives around the world today.

 By Alec M.